pragdave/earmark/README.md

 #### To links or images

-It is possible to add IAL attributes to genertated links or images in the following format.
+It is possible to add IAL attributes to generated links or images in the following format.

       iex> markdown = "[link](url) {: .classy}"